?>

 👍Develops CredibilityHonesty, accuracy and transparency are of utmost importance when selling your house.
 Disclosures are a way of achieving all of these and thereby enhancing your credibility.

-When To Provide Seller’s Disclosure?
+When to Provide Seller’s Disclosure?

 You can provide seller’s disclosure on either of the two occasions:

-Before Receiving An OfferDisclosing the house defects beforehand ensures that potential buyers are well aware of your property’s condition.
+Before Receiving an OfferDisclosing the house defects beforehand ensures that potential buyers are well aware of your property’s condition.
 This would get you genuine buyers and not much room will be left for them to negotiate the prices.

-After Receiving An OfferSellers get a fixed amount of time to submit their disclosures to the buyers after accepting an offer.
+After Receiving an OfferSellers get a fixed amount of time to submit their disclosures to the buyers after accepting an offer.
 This duration differs from state to state.
 It is usually submitted simultaneously during the inspection process.
 Depending on your house disclosure statement, the buyer decides to either back off or go ahead with the offer.

-What To Include In Seller’s Disclosure?
+What to Include in Seller’s Disclosure?

 Defects and facts you need to disclose vary across states.
 For instance, in Arizona, you need to disclose if your house is located near a military airport, and in California, you need to disclose if your house lies in Mello Roos Areas.
 To learn more about what you need to disclose know house disclosure requirements in your state.